BukGet/api/docs/help.md

 **conflicts**

   * *Type*: List of Unicode Strings
-  * *Destription*: A list of Plugins that conflict with this version of this plugin.
+  * *Destription*: A list of Plugins that conflict with this version of your plugin.

 **location**

   * *Type*: Unicode String
-  * *Description*: The URL of the location of the plugin version.
+  * *Description*: The URL to this version of your plugin or plugin package.

 **checksum**

   * *Type*: Unicode String
-  * *Description*: The MD5 checksum of the plugin package.
+  * *Description*: The MD5 checksum of the plugin or package.
 This is used to validate that the package the client download is the right package and is not corrupt.

 **branch**

   * *Type*: Unicode String
   * *Description*: Denotes the status of the plugin version.
-The allowed values for this field is *stable*, *test*, and *dev*.
+The allowed values for this field are *stable*, *test*, and *dev*.
 Plugin versions with the *dev* tag are to be considered development works-in-progress and no stability should be expected of them.
 Plugin versions with *stable* are considered to be stable plugins with relatively few known bugs.
 The *test* tag is an intermediate between *dev* and *stable*.

 **engines**

   * *Type*: List of engine Dictionaries
   * *Description*: This is a container for all the engine specifications.
 This was added late in the spec to account for the possibility of alternative server builds to the craftbukkit server.
-Notable works-in-progress here include the glowstone server.
+Notable works-in-progress here include the Glowstone server.

 **engine**

   * *Type*: Unicode String
-  * *Description*: Denotes what engine the build restrictions pertain to.  currently the only value accepted here is *craftbukkit*.
+  * *Description*: Denotes what engine the build restrictions pertain to.
+Currently the only value accepted here is *craftbukkit*.

 **build_min**

   * *Type*: Integer
-  * *Description*: The minimum build number that this plugin will work with this engine.
+  * *Description*: The minimum build number that this plugin will work with for this engine.

 **build_max**

   * *Type*: Integer
-  * *Description*: The maximum build number that this plugin will work with this engine.
+  * *Description*: The maximum build number that this plugin will work with for this engine.

 Expanded Example JSON Dictionary
 --------------------------------